Quinniboi10/Prelude/README.md

 ### Move Ordering:

-Move ordering will always be ordered
+Moves will always be ordered
 TT move, all captures, all quiets

 1. TT best move prioritization.